Almost fault-tolerant quantum machine learning with drastic overhead reduction: Framework

 where $\bm{g}_t=\vec\nabla_{\bm{\theta}_t}\mathcal{L}$ and $J$ is a function of the sum of the gradients $\bm{g}_k$ on the path of descent with some weights $w_k$ depending on how many iterations ago the gradient was obtained \cite{gradient_descent_algorithms_summary},

 For the ADAM variant, the closer $k$ is to the current iteration $t$, the larger $g_k$ is.
-The only component of this algorithm that involves quantum computation occurs in the evaluation part, where the computation of $h_{\bm{\theta}}$ is executed on a quantum circuit during the training process \cite{QML, QML2}.
-To achieve such a task, we first encode the input vector $\bm{x}$ into some quantum state $\rho_{\bm{x}}=\mathcal{C}(\bm{x})\ket{0}^{\otimes n}\coloneqq\ket{\psi(\bm{x})}$ via amplitude encoding to maximially utilize the degrees of freedom in the Hilbert space and thereby saving simulation memory, which only requires $n=\log_2(N)$ qubits for $N$ pixels.
-The state is evolved through a non-trivial unitary $U(\bm{\theta})$ with parameters $\bm{\theta}$, which is decomposed into a sequence of unitaries with parameter $\theta_{lm}$ at layer $l$ on qubit $m$
+The only component of this algorithm that involves quantum computation occurs in the evaluation part, where the computation of $\hat{y}_{\bm{\theta}}$ is executed on a quantum circuit during the training process \cite{QML, QML2} followed by the softmax activation function.
+To achieve such a task, we first encode the input vector $\bm{x}_i$ into some quantum state $\rho_{\bm{x}_i}=\mathcal{C}(\bm{x}_i)\ket{0}^{\otimes n}\coloneqq\ket{\psi(\bm{x}_i)}$ via amplitude encoding to maximally utilize the degrees of freedom in the Hilbert space and thereby saving simulation memory, which only requires $n=\log_2(N)$ qubits for $N$ pixels.
+The state is evolved through a non-trivial unitary $U(\bm{\theta})$ with parameters $\bm{\theta}\in \left[-\pi,\pi\right]^D$, which is decomposed into a sequence of $D$ unitaries with parameter $\theta_{lm}$ at layer $l$ on qubit $m$

 where $\theta_{lm}$ and $H_{lm}=\hat{\bm{n}}_{lm}\cdot\bm{\sigma}$, $\bm{\sigma}=(X,Y,Z)^{T}$ are the training parameters for the single-qubit rotation gates $R_{lm}\coloneqq e^{-i\theta_{lm}H_{lm}}$, and $W_l$ is the entangling layer without parameters.
 For every $R_{lm}$, there are three degrees of freedom, which can be encoded into the Euler angles ($\alpha, \beta, \gamma$),